Welcome to The Leaving Earth Project

 While this project is couched in science fiction, we actually do live in a time where climate change and habitat loss are very real concerns for life on Earth, and billionaires are rumoured to be building themselves intergalactic arks in which to leave Earth.

 Habitat loss means fewer wild spaces for plants, animals, and humans.
-Access to natural spaces is also being impacted – in LA the entire mountain areas north of the city were recently closed to public access due to increased fire risk.
+Access to natural spaces is also being impacted – in LA, the entire mountain areas north of the city were recently closed to public access due to increased fire risk.
 Campsites are regularly closed for the same reason.
-North American National Parks are considering a lottery system for access and rising water levels threaten the coastal villages in Devon, England where I spent my childhood, as well as countless other coastal cities and island nations.
+North American National Parks are considering a lottery system to limit access, and rising water levels threaten the coastal villages in Devon, England, where I spent my childhood, as well as countless other coastal cities and island nations.
 Biodiversity has reduced enormously in living memory.
-My father remembers a very different climate growing up in England: more birds and wild animals, a smaller less impactful population, and a more direct connection to the land and nature.
+My father remembers a very different climate growing up in England: more birds and wild animals, a smaller, less impactful human population, and a more direct connection to the land.

 Leaving Earth is an innovative memory cache that speaks simultaneously to our most precious memories of this world, our interstellar future, and the sense of loss so many of us already feel in the present.